 - 2. Now you can enter the configuration you require for each section - i.
 Logger enter the site ID that you wish for the logger, e.g. Postal/ZIP code up to 7 alpha-numeric characters and the telephone number associated with the SIM card.
 If you ordered a SIM with the logger, this will have been programmed already for you, otherwise enter the number from your service provider in international format (e.g. +44...) - ii.
 Logging Parameters Accept the default start time or enter your own.
 Default start time is in the past so the logger will begin recording immediately.
 You can delay this start time by selecting one from the calendar or enter the time directly from your number keypad.
 Set your log interval by ticking the "24 hour" box or enter a shorter time in the time box.
 (Default is 15mins) - iii.
+Secondary Logging The logger can make additional recordings at faster rates, here you can choose the Sample Frequency and what triggers the event.
+See the section on Enhanced recording (page 13) for further details. - iv.
 Logging Channels Here you can configure your connections and what data you wish to see.